BakirGracic/website-views-farming/README.md

 # Simple Website Visit Farming Bash Script

-This shell script visits a URL via `curl` command<br />
+### Features

+- Checks for internet connection
+- Checks for needed packages (parallel and curl)
+- Continuously requests website using curl
+- Visits website in 1 to 10 parallel processes (for faster execution)
+- By default limited to 1 second delay and max 10 parallel processes
+- curl requests are randomized with rotation of User-Agent and other headers
+- curl doesn't store session or cookies (filters non-IP rate limiting mechanisms)
-I made this script to farm views on websites
+- Intended to farm views on websites (like GItHub,...)
+- This is not a DDoS program!
+Don't use it as such!

 ### How-to

-- clone this GitHub repository via<br />
+- clone this GitHub repository<br />
 `git clone https://github.com/BakirGracic/simple-website-views-farming-script.git`

 - 'cd' into the repo directory<br />